nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

    annotation.
 3. This kicks off the certificate issuance process – cert-manager contacts Let’s Encrypt to obtain a certificate, and Let’s Encrypt starts the ACME challenge.
-As part of this challenge, a temporary HTTPRoute resource is created by cert-manager which directs the traffic through NKG to verify we control the domain name in the certificate request.
+As part of this challenge, a temporary HTTPRoute resource is created by cert-manager which directs the traffic through NGF to verify we control the domain name in the certificate request.
 4. Once the domain has been verified, the certificate is issued.
 Cert-manager stores the keypair in a Kubernetes secret that is referenced by the Gateway resource.
 As a result, NGINX is configured to terminate HTTPS traffic from clients using this signed keypair.